Photo by Margaret Jaszowska on Unsplash

 Marmelade: Marmalade is called Marmelade in German.
 Marmalades are like jams, but the main difference is that marmalades must have citrus fruit, such as orange, mandarin, etc., in them.
 They contain fruit pulp, peels, juice, sugar, pectin, and acidifying agents.
-Again here, marmalades may also contain preservatives.
+Marmalades may also contain preservatives.
 Some brands have, and others don’t.
 Marmalade is also used as a spread on toast.

 In addition, supermarkets have a product called Mus, sharing space with the condiments mentioned above.

 Mus: Sauce or kompott is called Mus in German.
 It is made by boiling and pureeing the fruit and adding sugar and some spices.
-In Germany, it is commonly eaten with Kartoffelpuffer (Potato pancakes), Milchreis (a dessert made from milk and rice), etc.
+It is commonly eaten in Germany with Kartoffelpuffer (Potato pancakes), Milchreis (a dessert made from milk and rice), etc.